regex-espacios-y-saltos

 Spaces and Line Breaks in Regex

-When working with regular expressions, we will encounter spaces and line breaks as they normally are part of almost any text.
+When working with regular expressions, we will encounter spaces and line breaks since they are typically part of almost any text.

-So we will need to learn how to manage and deal with them 👇.
+So we will have to learn how to manage and handle them 👇.

-Spaces are whitespace characters that we use to separate words and other elements in text.
+Spaces are blank characters that we use to separate words and other elements in text.

-There are several types of spaces in a text, such as:
+There are several types of whitespace in text, such as:

 • Tab: \t

-To match a whitespace, we can use the metacharacter \s, which includes spaces, tabs, and line breaks.
+To match a whitespace character, we can use the metacharacter \s, which includes spaces, tabs, and line breaks.

 If we want to find all occurrences of a word that is preceded or followed by one or more spaces, we can use the following pattern: